Shadi-Shwiyat/holbertonschool-web_front_end/README.md

 - How to build a a comment form
 - How to build a simple search form
 - How to create usable and accessible forms

+## Bootstrap
+In this project we learn the basics of Bootstrap, a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+### Learning Objectives
+- Usage of Containers
+- Usage of the Grid system
+- Usage of Components
+- Usage of Utilities